zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/plans/free.md

 # Free

-More than enough for trying out the load balancer for any purpose, web3 or otherwise.
+More than enough for trying out the load balancer for any purpose.

 ```text
 10M ZU